 Yes.
 The SSW has students from many backgrounds – psychology, sociology, women’s studies, communications, criminal justice, and archeology, to name just a few.
 Individuals who have worked in allied fields or who have volunteered in fields similar to social work increase their chances of acceptance because of their ability to demonstrate that they possess some of the basic skills necessary to excel in social work.

-- Students on the advanced standing track begin classes in the second half of the summer term, typically in mid-June.
+- Students on the Accelerated Full-Time track begin classes in the second half of the summer term, typically in mid-June.

-- Students attending on a full or part-time basis begin classes in the fall term, typically in late August.
+- Students on the Full-Time or Part-Time tracks begin classes in the fall term, typically in late August.

 The SSW does not offer admittance beginning in the spring term.

 - Full- and part-time students complete 60 credits.

 - Advanced Standing students have summer classes that occur during the day.

 - In fall and spring terms, advanced standing and full-time students have classes in the afternoon and evening.

 - Part-time students’ courses are offered in the evening.
 However, students must still be able to schedule daytime hours Monday through Friday for field education.

 Concurrent full-time employment is strongly discouraged for students in the Advanced Standing and full-time programs because of the time commitment and scheduling for classes and field education.

 Class sizes vary from about 12-30 students, depending on the class.